MarcinOrlowski/pyggy-expense-tracker/project/0173_visual_screen_distinctions_TRD.md

 ## Technical Approach

-We'll implement visual screen distinctions through SCSS enhancements to the existing dark terminal theme, using CSS custom properties for section-specific color coding and adding subtle visual elements to the base template structure.
-The solution leverages Django's URL namespacing and template context to apply section-specific CSS classes to the body element, enabling targeted styling without affecting the existing component architecture or requiring JavaScript modifications.
+We'll implement visual screen distinctions through SCSS enhancements to the existing dark terminal theme, using CSS custom properties for section-specific color coding with 20% opacity and adding subtle visual elements to the base template structure.
+The solution leverages Django's URL name patterns and a custom context processor to apply section-specific CSS classes to the body element, enabling targeted styling without affecting the existing component architecture or requiring JavaScript modifications.

 ## Visual Design System